jamargoochIT/configure-ad/README.md

-In the windows search bar type in active directory users and computers to open the application.
-Right click on the mydomain.com and select new, then organizational unit.
+In the windows search bar, type in active directory users and computers to open the application.
+Right click on mydomain.com and select new, then organizational unit.

 ![20](https://github.com/user-attachments/assets/015855aa-888b-4f34-b011-477895d9dc7f)<br><br><br><br>